fmillion-mnsu/cs406-f25/SYLLABUS.md

 73% | C
 70% | C-
 68% | D+
-65% | D
+60% | D
 0% | F

 ### Deadlines

 Assignment due dates in this course are firm.
-Unless you have extenuating circumstances that you discuss with me *as early as possible*, assignments submitted late will lose significant points, up to an including a full loss of points for the assignment.
+Unless you have extenuating circumstances that you discuss with me *as early as possible*, assignments submitted late will lose significant points, up to and including a full loss of points for the assignment.

 Unless otherwise stated, assignments will be due on D2L (or via an appropriate alternative submission mechanism) at **11:59 PM** on the given due date.